meltingscales/DragonAggregator/README.md

 It is intended to be a standalone component, data analysis CLI tool, or used as a backend for a vulnerability management tool.

+## Workflow

+1. Aggregate vulnerabilities from tools
+2. Export to JSON format
+3. Create PowerBI reports, import into datalake, import into some backend, etc.

 ## Usage

 ### Running locally